Gillin Boat Club: IRA Championship Regatta

 The Intercollegiate Rowing Association's IRA Championship Regatta is the most competitive race in collegiate rowing and is considered to be the United States collegiate national championship of rowing.
 In 2004, St. Joe's Varsity Four finished fourth in the Grand Final at the IRAs.
 In recent years, St. Joseph's has qualified multiple boats for IRAs.

 The Men's Team has competed at the IRA National Championship twice since 2017.
 They look to compete at this event each year against the top teams in the country, competing for a national title.

 Henley Royal Regatta

 The University Crew has competed at the prestigious Henley Royal Regatta, a race in England.
 In 1999, a crew from St. Joseph's pursued the Temple Challenge Cup at Henley.

 Alumni

 The University Crew has placed many of its alumni along the east coast, whom regularly compete together in the fall.
 Most notably, the Saint Joseph's University alumni crew won a medal at the 2019 Head of the Charles Regatta in Boston, MA.

 Preparatory crew

-St. Joseph's Preparatory School has amassed racing records unequaled by any other American high school, including winning the Stotesbury Cup ten times since 1987.
+St. Joseph's Preparatory School has amassed racing records unequaled by any other American high school, including winning the Stotesbury Cup fifteen times since 1987.